nomel/PyPylon/README.md

+Note: This is a fork of mabl/PyPylon with all of the (as now) PR merged in.
+TODO: That color image support.

 # PyPylon
 An experimental python wrapper around the Basler Pylon 5 library.
 Its initial ideas were inspired by the [python-pylon](https://github.com/srgblnch/python-pylon) which is also a cython based wrapper around the Basler pylon library.